neurodata/treeple/README.md

     python -c "from sktree import tree"
     python -c "import sklearn; print(sklearn.__version__);"

-Alternatively, you can use editable installs
+Alternatively, you can use editable installs.
+This will allow one to run the package without using `spin`.

     pip install --no-build-isolation --editable .